 Popular resorts such as Paphos and Larnaca are much quieter in March, as the summer season really begins after the Easter weekend.
 From waterside towns to mountaintop villages, there is plenty to see and do around Cyprus in the springtime.

 Best resorts to stay in Cyprus in Spring:

 Where is hot in March Europe?
 With average daytime temperatures of 21oC, Gran Canaria is ideal for those wanting to relax on the beach or get outdoors and explore.
 The rocky cliffs of Playa del Cura, for example, are perfect for hiking, offering stunning sea views and hidden coves.

 The more adventurous can head to Caldera de Bandama, which stands over 3,000 feet high.
 Like the cliffs of Playa del Cura, Caldera de Bandama offers incredible views.
 Travellers need a car to get to the top but can walk down into the crater where they’ll find overgrown orange groves.

 Come the evening, the temperatures cool, meaning a light jacket is needed.
 This is the perfect time to enjoy the island’s nightlife, however, along with some great local food.

+Best places to visit in March in Europe?
 London isn’t as warm as Gran Canaria.
-It is, however, perfect for travellers looking to explore this historic city and avoid the crowds (for the most part).
+It is, however, perfect for travellers looking to explore this historic city and avoid crowds (for the most part).
 Kensington Palace Gardens, one of the best parks in London, is a good place to start because the crocuses and daffodils are in bloom.

 Easter also generally falls in March, as does the Oxford/Cambridge boat race – if you fancy a day trip out of London.
 London does a great job of celebrating all of these so check local listings for what’s going on or, in the case of the boat race, where to get the best view.